JoseSali/sqlalchemy-challenge/README.md

 - The precipitation analysis shows the distribution of daily precipitation over the last 12 months, identifying periods of high rainfall.
 - The temperature analysis identifies the lowest, highest, and average temperatures recorded at the most active station, with a histogram showing the temperature distribution over the past year.

-## Closing Session

-At the end of the analysis, the database session is closed to release resources.

 ## License

 This project is licensed under the MIT License.